 Sub-Optimal Paths through Ethernet Networks

-As mentioned earlier, in networks where all routers rely on a single dynamic routing protocol to deliver traffic between end points, sub-optimal forwarding through multi-point Ethernet segments should not happen.
+As mentioned earlier, in networks where all routers rely on a single dynamic routing protocol to deliver traffic between end points, sub-optimal forwarding through multi-point Ethernet segments must not happen.
 However, in real-world networks it is very common to find combination of various packet routing and forwarding mechanisms.
 Examples of such mechanisms are various IGPs, Static Routing and Policy Based Routing.
 These features are typically used together to achieve desired traffic forwarding through the network.

-To illustrate this, consider scenario in Picture 4.
+To illustrate this, consider scenario in Figure 4.
 Router A has static route to Network X with Router B as its next-hop.
 At the same time Router B uses Router C as its next-hop in static route to Network X.

-Note: Even though in this scenario Router A and Router C are used as ingress and egress Layer 3 nodes for this IP network segment, both nodes can be replaced with network appliances (such as Load Balancers or Firewalls) if the latter have routing configuration that results in the same packet forwarding behaviour.
+Note: Even though in this scenario Router A and Router C are used as ingress and egress Layer 3 nodes for this IP network segment, both nodes can be replaced with network appliances (such as Load Balancers or Firewalls) if the latter have routing configuration that results in the same packet forwarding behavior.

 Policy Based Routing (PBR) is another mechanism that can cause sub-optimal path through Ethernet networks.
 However, unlike Static or Dynamic Routing, PBR does not operate at routing table level.
 Instead, it programs traffic redirect Access Control List (ACL) directly in switch hardware.
-As a result, for select traffic flows, packet forwarding lookup on ingress Linecard bypasses routing information that is obtained via Static or Dynamic Routing.
+As a result, for select traffic flows, packet forwarding look-up on ingress line card bypasses routing information that is obtained via Static or Dynamic Routing.

 ICMP Redirects on Point-to-Point Links